-NB: these pictures were taken before the Makette brake shoes were installed.
+NB: these pictures were taken before the Makette brake blocks were installed.

-This picture clearly shows the part of the plastic chassis eliminated, as well as the various holes and tapping of the new steel sheet ballast.
+This picture clearly shows the eliminated part of the plastic chassis, as well as the various holes and tapping of the new steel sheet ballast.
 We also distinguish the brass bearings as well as the new buffers.

 This is another copy.
 This one was a brown end of series.
 I had decorated it at the time (1970s) with what was at hand, including the markings made by hand, with 0.25 Rotring pen, or even 0.18 for the finest inscriptions.
 The registrations were made by etching a layer of black paint with a compass point to bring out the white background (see opposite).